 Emergency contraception (Plan B, the morning-after pill, or an IUD)

-A young woman can take emergency contraception (also known as Plan B or the morning after pill) to prevent pregnancy after a situation where she engaged in sexual intercourse and the condom broke, another birth control method failed, or she and her partner didn't use a condom.
-A young woman has up to five days to take Plan B in order for it to be effective against pregnancy, but it is most effective the sooner she takes it.
+A young woman can take emergency contraception (also known as Plan B or the morning-after pill) to prevent pregnancy after a situation where she engaged in sexual intercourse and the condom broke, another birth control method failed, or she and her partner didn't use a birth control method.
+A young woman has up to five days to take Plan B in order for it to be effective against pregnancy, but it is more effective the sooner she takes it.
 Young men who come into the health center requesting Plan B for their partner will be considered on a case-by-case basis.
 Plan B is not 100% effective, so it's better to be on regular method of birth control.
 Usually a young woman who gets Plan B at the health center can also start another method of birth control the same day!

 Pregnancy testing and options counseling